usedhondacivic/ROS-docker-container/README.md

 # Debugging

 Break something in your config?
 No worries!
-Simply save you homework folders somewhere.
-Delete the ROS-docker-container folder, and follow the installation instructions again.
+Simply save you homework folders somewhere, delete the ROS-docker-container folder, and follow the installation instructions again.

 # About the project